mdn/content/files/en-us/web/http/cookies/index.md

 ## Security

 > **Note:** Information should be stored in cookies with the understanding that all cookie values are visible to, and can be changed by, the end-user.
-Depending on the application, it may be desirable to use an opaque identifier which is looked-up by the server or to investigate alternative authentication/confidentiality mechanisms such as JSON Web Tokens.
+Depending on the application, it may be desirable to use an opaque identifier, which is looked up by the server or to investigate alternative authentication/confidentiality mechanisms such as JSON Web Tokens.

 Ways to mitigate attacks involving cookies: